longwind48/investing-opt/README.md

 ## Set up

+Requirements:

+- Git
+- Docker
+- Python3

 Development environment and dependencies are maintained using docker.
+Use the following code to start a docker container required for development.

 ```shell
 $ git clone https://github.com/longwind48/investing-opt.git